11vamshi/DesignPatterns/src/main/java/org/learn/java/strategy/README.md

 behaviors so given a combo of different strategies we happen to call some of these combos different things. so

-if it flies in aparticular way, quacks in a particular way, displayed in a particular way (although we did not implement it here) we call that a wild duck.
+if it flies in a particular way, quacks in a particular way, displayed in a particular way (although we did not implement it here) we call that a wild duck.

 if it quacks in the different way, flies in a different way, we call it different duck, what i have not talked